Getting Involved

 • The default set of checks can be overridden using the -checks argument, taking the identical format as clang-tidy does.
 For example -checks=-*,modernize-use-override will run the modernize-use-override check only.

 • To restrict the files examined you can provide one or more regex arguments that the file names are matched against. run-clang-tidy.py clang-tidy/.*Check\.cpp will only analyze clang-tidy checks.
-It may also be necessary to restrict the header files that warnings are displayed from using the -header-filter flag.
-It has the same behavior as the corresponding clang-tidy flag.
+It may also be necessary to restrict the header files that warnings are displayed from by using the -header-filter and -exclude-header-filter flags.
+They have the same behavior as the corresponding clang-tidy flags.

 • To apply suggested fixes -fix can be passed as an argument.
 This gathers all changes in a temporary directory and applies them.
 Passing -format will run clang-format over changed lines.